 We offer a fall start only.
 Below is the start date and application deadline:

-Students must apply by our application deadline in order to provide sufficient time to process any required documents, including I-20 documentation for F-1 student visas, and to allow you the option to apply for USC campus housing.
+*Final Application Deadline for international students who require initial I-20 documentation for their student visas is May 1, 2024 for the Fall semester.
+We highly encourage you to apply by our Priority Deadline in order to provide sufficient time to process any required documents, including I-20 documentation for student visas, and to apply for USC campus housing.

 If you are planning to take the TOEFL or IELTS exam after our priority application deadline, we highly recommend that you go ahead and submit your application (and any other completed materials) prior to taking the exam and we will accept your test scores after you receive your official results.
 The Admissions Committee will make a final admissions decision upon receipt of your complete application file.